wichert/pyramid_authstack/README.rst

 <https://pypi.python.org/pypi/pyramid_multiauth>`_.
 There are a few difference
 between that package and this one:

-* pyramid_multiauth does not have a simple way to indicate which authentication policy matched, which makes it unusable for my uses causes unless you always use custom authentication sub-policies which add custom an extra principal.
+* pyramid_multiauth has no way to indicate which authentication policy matched, which makes it unusable for my uses causes unless you always use custom authentication sub-policies which add custom an extra principal.
 This could be fixed, but it would require changing the API in a non-backward compatible way.
 * pyramid_multiauth duplicates some of the callback-handling code instead of reusing pyramid's CallbackAuthenticationPolicy.
 * pyramid_multiauth allows configuration via the PasteDeploy .ini file, which